Nexfinity/CakeyBot-Wiki/en/core/setup-custom-bot/intent-verification.md

 Emoji Stats - Cakey Bot reads messages for emojis and saves an incrementing count of emoji usage.
 (Does not store message/userids, only emoji+count)
 Leveling/XP - Cakey bot monitors messages to allow users to earn XP for different types.
 Message content is required to give varying amounts of XP based on message type and for anti-abuse/spam purposes.
 Role Mention cooldowns - Cakey bot can monitor messages that ping specific roles and disable role mentions for specified cooldown amount to prevent spam abuse.
+Starboard - Ability for users to react and pin message content to a dedicated channel.
 ```
 ### Please provide links to screenshots and/or videos that demonstrate your use case
 ```